 On September 29th 1941 German forced captured the city of Kiev.
 All of the Jews in the city got a message to take their valuables and to come to the central station or they will be killed in their homes.
-12 members of Leonid's family were murdered in Babi Yar, and today their names are remembered at Yad Vashem, from elderly to the youngest one Sarah that was one year old.
+12 members of Leonid's family were murdered in Babi Yar, and today their names are remembered at Yad Vashem, from elderly to the youngest, Sarah, who was one year old.

 Isaac was born in a small town near Kiev.
 His parents were murdered in a pogrom when he was a child and he was raised by his two older sisters.
 He married Lia, but soon after the wedding he joined the Red Army to fight against Nazi Germany.
 Lia bravely raised their two sons while waiting for Isaac to come back from the war.